Musses09/learning-portfolio/README.md

 🧬 Technologies & Languages
 I am focusing on the following tools and languages to solve bioinformatics and computational biology problems:

-Programming Languages:
 Python: The primary language for my bioinformatics projects, used for genomic data analysis, data manipulation, and implementing bioinformatics algorithms.
+I have also been completing Rosalind activities in my free time.
 R: Used for statistical analysis, data visualization, and working with bioinformatics-specific packages (e.g., Bioconductor).
 Bash: Writing scripts to automate workflows and process large datasets commonly encountered in bioinformatics.